axieinfinity/ronin-documentation/docs/apps/rns/trade.md

 Every newly registered (minted) RNS domain is searchable on Mavis Market.

 If you want to purchase an RNS domain registered by someone else, you can make an offer to the owner.
-Enter the amount of WETH or WRON you wish to offer, select the duration of the offer, and click **Make offer**.
+Enter the amount of WRON you wish to offer, select the duration of the offer, and click **Make offer**.

 ![make](assets/trade/make.png)